corviato1/corviato1-Votez-v2/README.md

 # Notes
-We need our own gateway
+- We need our own gateway
+- Integrate Metamask signing for changes made to user profile page and google authenticator window